microsoft/CoreTemplateStudio/docs/getting-started-developers.md

 CoreTS's target framework is .NET Standard 2.0.
 CoreTS CLI's target frameworkk is .NET Core 3.1.

-For template cache and genration it relies on [dotnet templating](https://github.com/dotnet/templating).
+For template cache and generation it relies on [dotnet templating](https://github.com/dotnet/templating).

 ## Core project